RX-2006/cse_project1/README.md

-The **YouTube Video Summarizer** is a tool designed to automatically generate concise, meaningful summaries of YouTube videos using advanced natural language processing (NLP) and AI models.
-It helps users save time by extracting key insights from long videos—without needing to watch them in full.
+The **YouTube Video Summarizer** is a tool designed to automatically generate concise, meaningful summaries of YouTube videos using advanced natural language processing (NLP) .
+It helps users save time by extracting key insights from long videos without needing to watch them in full.